automated-bots/GitLab-Bot/README.md

 ## Why?

-LBRY Bot can be used in chat applications like [Telegram](https://telegram.org/apps) or Discord to parse requests from clients and return useful information about LBRY.
+LBRY Bot can be used in chat applications like IRC, [Telegram](https://telegram.org/apps) or Discord to parse requests from clients and return useful information about LBRY.

 This information could be anything like content, meta-data, network stats, address info, and much more!